wilie-s/nouveaumonde.ch/README.md

 - nodejs

 ## Composer
-composer is used to manage dependencies (drupal core, modules, theme, ..)
+Composer is used to manage dependencies (drupal core, modules, theme, ..)

 **Download all require dependency for the project**